Melanie Verwoerd: Early life and education

-Melanie Verwoerd was born Melanie Fourie on 18 April 1967 in Pretoria, but grew up in Strand, Western Cape, and Stellenbosch.
+Melanie Verwoerd was born Melanie Van Niekerk on 18 April 1967 in Pretoria, but grew up in Strand, Western Cape, and Stellenbosch.
+She was later adopted by her mother’s second husband and changed her name to Melanie Fourie.
+The name “Melanie” is stressed on the second syllable (meh-LAH-nee), not on the first syllable as in English.
 She was brought up in what she described as a middle-class, conservative and Calvinist Afrikaner household, with both her parents being academics.
 She is of Dutch descent.
 She described her parents as both being supporters of the ruling National Party.

 In 2005, she described her youth in Stellenbosch as growing in an almost all-white world, as the only black South Africans she saw were servants as under apartheid, Stellenbosch was reserved for whites.
 She described her youth as: "Usual Afrikaner story, grew up in a very traditional Afrikaans household, white schools, white church-Dutch Reformed-white neighbourhood".
 Fourie's ancestors took part in the Great Trek of 1835-1840 when a number of Boers, as the Afrikaners called themselves, at the time left the British Cape Colony to go inland to found the two Boer republics of the Orange Free State and the South African Republic (commonly known as the Transvaal Republic).

 To be a descendant of the Boer Voortrekkers is considered to be a great honour in Afrikaner culture.
 Like most Afrikaners, her family's rise to middle class status was only recent as she recalled: "My grandparents were farmers, working a subsistence farm about the size of a small Irish one; they had a few cows, pigs and vegetables.
 My grandmother was an enormously important part of my life.
 She was a typically strong, but tiny, Afrikaner woman -- absolutely fearless, very aware of her Trekker history in South Africa.
 I loved her to bits".